 Unfortunately, not all 404 pages generated by visual page builders are compatible with WP Cerber.
 In such cases, the only option you have is to select “Display simple 404 page”.
-This page is not elegant as it could be in case of rendering it by your theme, but in the vast majority cases, WP Cerber renders 404 pages for bots and cybercriminals when they try to access to prohibited areas on your website.
+This page is not elegant as it can be in case of rendering it by your theme, but in the vast majority of cases, WP Cerber renders 404 pages for bots and cybercriminals when they try to get access to prohibited areas on your website.
 With proper website navigation and menus in place, your customers and website visitors never see this 404 page or see it on a rare occasion.

 Why the simple 404 page is better